os-cillation/easyfpga-sdk-java/wiki/cores/gpio8.md

 * **GPIO6** : General purpose I/O 6
 * **GPIO7** : General purpose I/O 7

+When defining an FPGA using the GPIO8 core, note that its pins can only be connected to FPGA GPIOs.
+This is due to the fact that the pins are capable of changing from sink (input) to source (output) and vice-versa which is not allowed for FPGA-internal connections.

 ## Usage
-When defining an FPGA using the GPIO8 core, note that its pins can only be connected to FPGA GPIOs.
-This is due to the fact that the pins are capable of changing from sink (input) to source (output) and vice-versa.

-### Method summary
-For more detailed information please refer to the javadoc in the [dist directory](../../dist/).

-#### Inputs
+### Inputs
 These methods are involved when using pins as inputs:

 ```java